egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **1.** When building a neural network, should you overfit or underfit it first?

-I would underfit the first and increase the model complexity if necessary.
+I would underfit the first to get a baseline performance.
+If the baseline performance is sufficient enough, then I wouldn't bother to investigate further.
+On the other hand, if I have more computational resources and time I could increase the model complexity to see whether I can exceed the baseline performance.

 **2.** Write the vanilla gradient update.

 Xt+1 = Xt - eta * ∇f(Xt)

 **3.** Neural network in simple Numpy.

 * i.
 Write in plain NumPy the forward and backward pass for a two-layer feed-forward neural network with a ReLU layer in between.

 Forward Pass: